NavyTitanium/Hostelworld-Finder/README.md

 - Sort the hostels by number of reviews
 - Process the comments made by users
+    - By default, only the first 6 pages are fetched for each hostels, using 15 threads
     - Get the most frequent words used
     - Count Male/Female
     - Count users nationality